The She Beast: Production

 The entire film was shot in 21 days.
 Many members of the crew appeared in the film as minor roles.
 Barbara Steele accepted a salary of $1,000 for working one single day.
-She was forced to work that day for 18 hours.
-Michael Byron is credited on screen with the script.
-Byron is an alias for Reeves.
-Chuck B. Griffith, Reeves' biographer, states that film also had contributions from F. Amos Powell and Mel Welles.
+She was forced to work that day for 22 hours.

 Sources conflict in crediting the production country of the film.

 Release

 The film was purchased for release by Miracle Films as Revenge of the Blood Beast and released in Kilburn, London in late 1966.
-It was released in Rome, Italy in July 1967 where it was distributed by Cineriz.
-The film was also released in 1966 in the United States by American International Pictures as The She-Beast.
+It was released in Rome, Italy in July 1967, where it was distributed by Cineriz.
+The film was also released in 1966 in the United States by Europix Consolidated Corporation as The She-Beast.
 The film played as early as 2 May 1966 in Atlanta in the United States.

 Reception

 A contemporary review in the Monthly Film Bulletin referred to the film as "An engaging horror film [...] the beginning is a trifle comatose with its self-consciously stylish slow tracks and compositions [...] it gradually gathers momentum while developing a nice line in comic grotesquerie with its furtively lecherous innkeeper" The review commented on Barbara Steele in the film noting that she "gets little chance to display the grand manner in her comparatively brief role, but the acting in general is sound (enormously helped by the fact that the leading players would appear to have dubbed their own dialogue)."

 In June 2010, Nick Coccellato of Eccentric Cinema gave the film a rating of five out of ten, writing "The She-Beast, A.K.A.
 Revenge of the Blood Beast, is one of those movies that wouldn't be out of place on Mystery Science Theater 3000 back in the show's '90s heyday.
-The film is bad but not uninteresting, and there is a lot of the fun to be had in simply watching it unfurl with its lousy acting and overwrought direction […]"
+The film is bad but not uninteresting, and there is a lot of the fun to be had in simply watching it unfurl with its lousy acting and overwrought direction [...]"